LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 while easier ODE systems may benefit from a value closer to 1.
 The default value is :math:`\epsilon_L = 0.05`, which may be modified by the user.
-We note that for linearly implicit problems the tolerance :eq:`LinearTolerance` is similarly used for the single Newton iteration.
+We note that for linearly implicit problems the tolerance :eq:`ARKODE_LinearTolerance` is similarly used for the single Newton iteration.

-.. _Mathematics.Preconditioning:
+.. _ARKODE.Mathematics.Preconditioning:

 Preconditioning
 ------------------------------------

-When using an inexact Newton method to solve the nonlinear system :eq:`Residual`, an iterative method is used repeatedly to solve linear systems of the form :math:`{\mathcal A}x = b`, where :math:`x` is a correction vector and :math:`b` is a residual vector.
+When using an inexact Newton method to solve the nonlinear system :eq:`ARKODE_Residual`, an iterative method is used repeatedly to solve linear systems of the form :math:`{\mathcal A}x = b`, where :math:`x` is a correction vector and :math:`b` is a residual vector.
 If this iterative method is one of the scaled preconditioned iterative linear